hiro2233/nuttx/nuttx/tools/README.txt

   does not work well in mixed POSIX environment with a Windows toolchain.
   In that case, there are still issues with the conversion of things like 'c:\Program Files' to 'c:program files' by bash.
-Those issues may, eventually be solvable but for now continue to use mknulldeps.sh in that mixed environment.
+Those issues may, eventually be solvable but for now continue to use mkwindeps.sh in that mixed environment.

 define.sh